BioforestChain/dweb_browser-docs/docs/en/plugins/config.md

 <Platform supports="iOS,Android,MacOS,Windows" />

 ::: tip introduction:
-Configuration plug-in can be used to set the current language of `Plaoc App`, or to switch the entrance.
+Configuration plug-in can be used to set the current language of `Dweb App`, or to switch the entrance.

 This plug-in works with `defaultConfig.lang` in `plaoc.json` to switch the entire basic file routing.
 :::